 These sculptural images begin with the desire to share a tacit story where disappearance, insufficiency and the ephemeral define them.
 As a creative gesture, I propose an “Epoché” where fragile objects are generated through the procedures of creative restraint, such as erasure to achieve illegibility, invisibility, and inaccessibility.
 The poetical and sensorial objects produced are the remains of these processes.

 Born in Viseu in 1990, Filipa Cruz lives and works between Portugal and France.
-Has a Doctor’s Degree Unanimously Approved with Distinction with the Thesis Everything I wanted to tell you: The undefinition, illegibility, invisibility, and language’s insufficiency in the artistic practice (Faculty of Fine Arts of the University of Porto); a Masters in Fine Arts Approved with Distinction (École Nationale Supérieure de Beaux-Arts de Paris); a Post-graduation in Aesthetics (Université Paris 1 Panthéon-Sorbonne); a Higher Degree in Fine Arts-Sculpture (Faculty of Fine Arts of the University of Porto); and a Higher Degree in Fine Arts-Multimedia (Beaux-Arts de Paris).
+Has a Doctor’s Degree Unanimously Approved with Distinction with the Thesis Everything I would like to tell you: The undefinition, illegibility, invisibility, and language’s insufficiency in the artistic practice (Faculty of Fine Arts of the University of Porto); a Masters in Fine Arts Approved with Distinction (École Nationale Supérieure de Beaux-Arts de Paris); a Post-graduation in Aesthetics (Université Paris 1 Panthéon-Sorbonne); a Higher Degree in Fine Arts-Sculpture (Faculty of Fine Arts of the University of Porto); and a Higher Degree in Fine Arts-Multimedia (Beaux-Arts de Paris).

 Filipa is an artist, researcher, and professor.
 Since 2012, has held individual and collective exhibitions and participated in numerous international conferences as Speaker.
 Filipa relates sculpture, installation and literature in a sculptural image that is both eternal and ephemeral.